frak/LightScythe/README.md

 Well, this is what I have so far.
 Despite my total lack of Python knowledge I seem to be doing OK.
 Everything seems to be it the right place, and I have got automatic image resizing, and I have hooked in the original image parsing code.
-Once you have everything setup, you just need to run:
+Once you have everything setup, you just need to run the following from the project root.

-    ./Scythe.py
+    scythe/Scythe.py

 On the first run, it will create a settings.ini file in the project root which will expect the images to be found in /home/pi/images - if it cannot find either the directory or any